avraham-bernstein/avraham-bernstein.github.io/index.md

 1. vigorous exercise, both aerobic and muscular

-	* _intensive_ aerobic excercise for at least 20 minutes 3x per week which [floods the hippocampus with blood which generates new brain cells]( https://www.ted.com/talks/wendy_suzuki_the_brain_changing_benefits_of_exercise ); where intensive means 80-90% of your theoretical maximum heart rate, i.e 220-YourAge; for example if you are 70 then your theoretical maximum is 150=220-70 bpm
-		* note that I personally engage in 30 minutes of intensive aerobics 5x per week
+	* _intensive_ aerobic excercise for at least 20 minutes 3x per week which [floods the hippocampus with blood which _GENERATES_ new brain cells]( https://www.ted.com/talks/wendy_suzuki_the_brain_changing_benefits_of_exercise ); where intensive means 75-90% of your theoretical maximum heart rate, i.e 220-YourAge; for example if you are 70 then your theoretical maximum is 150=220-70 bpm; I personally engage in 30 minutes of intensive aerobics 5x per week at 85% of my theoretical maximum heart rate

 	* daily walks for 15-30 minutes, ideally 2x per day

 	* daily stretching or yoga

-	* lift weights that exercise various muscles that are heavy for you, at least 2x per week; increases bone density which _reverses_ osteoporosis; do 2 sets of 6-8, where the second last lift in the set has achieved muscle exhaustion, so the last lift also relies upon tendon assistance; requires rest/recovery of 2-3 days in order to prevent tendon injury
+	* lift weights that exercise various muscle groups that are _heavy for you_, 2-3x per week which increases bone density and _REVERSES_ osteoporosis; do 2 sets of 6-10, where the _second last_ lift in the set has achieved muscle exhaustion, so the _last_ lift also relies upon tendon assistance; requires rest/recovery of 2-3 days in order to prevent tendon injury

 2. proper diet

-	* especially monitor sugar and cholesterol with regular blood tests, i.e. once every 3-6 months
+	* especially monitor glucose and cholesterol with regular blood tests, i.e. every 3-6 months

-	* regularly drink lots of unsweetened water; I prefer to add a few drops of natural lemon juice
+	* regularly drink lots of unsweetened water; I prefer to add a few drops of natural lemon juice; lack of proper hydration substantially reduces cognition

+	* eat fish with omega-3 fatty acids (the elixir for the brain), and limit meat consumption

 	* eat raw fruits and raw (or steamed) vegetables, especially those with [anti-carcinogenic properties]( https://www.healwithfood.org/cancer/foods.php )

+	* eliminate consumption of sugar and artificial sweeteners; most people find cinnamon to be a good sweetener substitute while at the same time it reduces your glycemic index

-	* eat fish with omega-3 fatty acids, and limit meat consumption
+	* limit alcohol and caffeine consumption

-	* limit milk consumption (with the exception of non-sweetened probiotic cultured yogurt)
+	* limit milk consumption, except for a daily portion of non-sweetened probiotic cultured yogurt

-	* limit alcohol consumption

 	* don't smoke

 	* control your weight which helps to regulate blood pressure and limits joint pains

+	* limit salt consumption which causes most people's blood pressure to increase; instead try using new spices such as tumeric, ginger, or garlic powder, etc.

 3. proper sleep habits